victormbogu1/On-Premises-AD-Setup/README.md

 [![Screenshot-2024-07-10-125411.png](https://i.postimg.cc/Hsqz0zjq/Screenshot-2024-07-10-125411.png)](https://postimg.cc/LnVj2ztD)

-seen as it is joined to the domain network
+as shown below, it joined the domain network.

 [![Screenshot-2024-07-10-125530.png](https://i.postimg.cc/JzC3Hh2m/Screenshot-2024-07-10-125530.png)](https://postimg.cc/SJVYwm4t)

-Next was to join the Adsyn server to the DC domain controller which i did and you find it in the DC domain active directory under the computer section
+Next, I joined the Adsync server to the DC domain controller.
+You can find it listed in the DC domain Active Directory under the "Computers" section

 [![Screenshot-2024-07-10-133551.png](https://i.postimg.cc/RFxqX3wV/Screenshot-2024-07-10-133551.png)](https://postimg.cc/67z9QpHD)

-i also verify it on the Dhcp server to see if is been listed among the address leases and it shows
+I also verified it on the DHCP server to ensure it is listed among the address leases, and it shows up correctly

 [![Screenshot-2024-07-10-133707.png](https://i.postimg.cc/NfFG88Zk/Screenshot-2024-07-10-133707.png)](https://postimg.cc/SJ0pk9Sn)

-After joining the Adsyn server to DC domain controller i need to put of the internet exploer ehanced security configuration off to enable me login to assure portal so i can download the AD Connect for the sychronisation
+After joining the Adsync server to the DC domain controller, I need to turn off the Internet Explorer Enhanced Security Configuration.
+This will allow me to log in to the Azure portal and download AD Connect for synchronization

 [![Screenshot-2024-07-10-133857.png](https://i.postimg.cc/HL9C1jfL/Screenshot-2024-07-10-133857.png)](https://postimg.cc/7ChRgPPv)

-I had chalenges downloading it due to the size of my CPU ram which slow down the process so i set the VM to be bidirectional which made it easier for me to download it directly on my host machine amd move it back the VM after downloading.
+I encountered challenges downloading it due to the limited size of my CPU RAM, which slowed down the process.
+To resolve this, I set the VM to bidirectional, allowing me to download it directly on my host machine and then move it back to the VM after downloading

 [![Screenshot-2024-07-10-140216.png](https://i.postimg.cc/k4gLrsQj/Screenshot-2024-07-10-140216.png)](https://postimg.cc/Y4TdY1yg)

-Next i login into my Aure portal so i can download the AD connect, beware of the difference between the AD connect as seen below i will be downloading the Download Connect Sync Agent because i want to sync from on premesis to azure cloud.
-Note you must have azure active directory premium p2 trial to enable you download the AD Connect
+Next, I logged into my Azure portal to download AD Connect.
+Be aware of the difference between the AD Connect options; as shown below, I will be downloading the "Download Connect Sync Agent" because I want to sync from on-premises to the Azure cloud.
+Note that you must have an Azure Active Directory Premium P2 trial to enable the download of AD Connect

 [![Screenshot-2024-07-10-135624.png](https://i.postimg.cc/G3NVNkHQ/Screenshot-2024-07-10-135624.png)](https://postimg.cc/14GvVV0n)

-During installation of AD connect I agree to the license terms and click on continue
+During the installation of AD Connect, I agreed to the license terms and clicked on Continue

 [![Screenshot-2024-07-10-140436.png](https://i.postimg.cc/BnyCZgfY/Screenshot-2024-07-10-140436.png)](https://postimg.cc/68rZYC3n)

-Next when you synchronize your on premises active directory with azure active directory you have to have a verified domain in azure active directory only the upns that are associated with the anti-masses active directory domain are synchronized however any upn that contains a non-routable domain such as dot com or local will be synchronized to on domain in our case I can see warning mydomain.com is not routable domain it is recommended to use custom settings to configure user sign-in options. i want to remind you that i don't have verified domain in my azure active directory and we are using mydomain.com domain which is non-routable domain for microsoft azure active directory so now i'm going to click on customize for custom installation it will gives us all the options which we can decide for ourselves
+Next, when synchronizing your on-premises Active Directory with Azure Active Directory, you must have a verified domain in Azure Active Directory.
+Only UPNs associated with the Azure Active Directory domain are synchronized.
+However, any UPN containing a non-routable domain such as ".com" or ".local" will be synchronized to an onmicrosoft.com domain

+In our case, I see a warning that mydomain.com is not a routable domain.
+It is recommended to use custom settings to configure user sign-in options.
+I want to remind you that I do not have a verified domain in my Azure Active Directory, and we are using the non-routable domain mydomain.com for Microsoft Azure Active Directory

+Now, I'm going to click on "Customize" for a custom installation.
+This will give me all the options to choose from

 [![Screenshot-2024-07-10-140656.png](https://i.postimg.cc/rwdSHrRS/Screenshot-2024-07-10-140656.png)](https://postimg.cc/PCjppN4x)

-On the "Install Required Components" screen, you can customize settings for Azure Active Directory Connect.
+On the "Install Required Components" screen, you can customize settings for Azure Active Directory Connect

 Selecting the first option allows you to specify a custom installation location.
 By default, Azure AD Connect uses SQL Express Edition for storage.
 For larger environments or high availability needs, choose the second option, "Use an existing SQL Server," which requires SQL to be installed on one of your servers.
 In this demo, we won't select any additional options.
-After making your selections, click "Install" to proceed.
+After making your selections, click "Install" to proceed

 [![Screenshot-2024-07-10-140928.png](https://i.postimg.cc/BvH2Sfgb/Screenshot-2024-07-10-140928.png)](https://postimg.cc/FfFYpqwX)

-Next, we will choose the sign-in options.
+Next, I'll choose the sign-in options.
 There are various options available, and you need to select the one that best suits your organization.
 Most organizations choose Password Hash Synchronization.
 You can also enable Single Sign-On.
-For this demo, we will use Password Hash Synchronization.
+For this demo, we will use Password Hash Synchronization

 [![Screenshot-2024-07-10-141430.png](https://i.postimg.cc/RF0CPcNm/Screenshot-2024-07-10-141430.png)](https://postimg.cc/Mch8Hf73)